 The research sessions will run for 50 min in the Caves Lecture Theatre and will be held between 10am and 2pm.

 There is no reserved seating.
 Please arrive early if you wish to secure a seat.

-For the very first time HMRI is offering a special super science girls program at the 2018 Open Day.
+Following great success in 2018, HMRI is offering a special super science girls program again at the 2019 Open Day.